-The major project to date at Parkamoor has been that of Dan Robinson and Artist House (Laura & Bryan Davies) Thinking Space for the North, which included the design and installation of furnishings at the house, as well as public events there.
-Other past visitors include artist Harold Offeh and the Urbania collective, The Princes Drawing School, Adam Chodzko, Ken Russell and a range of London-based art gallerists.
+Artists' projects which have taken place at Parkamoor include Thinking Space for the North, by Dan Robinson and Artist House (Laura & Bryan Davies) which included the design and installation of furnishings at the house, as well as the programming of public events there.
+Other past visitors include artist Harold Offeh and the Urbania collective, The Prince's Drawing School, Adam Chodzko, the late Ken Russell and a range of London-based art gallerists.

 To enquire more about Parkamoor, contact Maria Benjamin & John Atkinson here for more details.